 'The Day of God Almighty' brought an end to Old Covenant Israel, and the establishment of the New Covenant Age.
 Jesus defeated all His enemies, it is time those 'in Christ' lived in the victory.

-Many appear to be continually swayed by every false prediction of an impending Battle of Armageddon, with its doomsday scenario that is void of scriptural support.
+Many appear to be continually swayed by every false prediction of Dispensationalism's impending 'Battle' of Armageddon, with its doomsday scenario that is void of scriptural support.

 Having examined Armageddon and its timeline, I am convinced the event is history.